VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 You can find references to additional resources in [Technologies Used in the Reference Implementation][r_chapter9].

+## A word of warning

+> Often times when writing software that will be cloud deployed you need
+> to take on a whole slew of non-functional requirements that you don't
+> really have...
+> Greg Young (CQRS Advisors Mail List)

+For example, a process manager (described in chapter 6 [A Saga on Sagas][r_chapter6]) may process a maximum of two messages per second during its busiest periods.
+Because a process manager must maintain consistency when it persists its state and sends messages, it requires transactional behavior.
+In Windows Azure, adding this kind of transactional behavior is non-trivial, and you may find yourself writing code to support this behavior: using at-least-once messaging and ensuring that all of the message recipients are idempotent.
+This is likely to more complex to implement than a simple distributed transaction.

 [r_chapter1]:     Reference_01_CQRSContext.markdown
 [r_chapter2]:     Reference_02_CQRSIntroduction.markdown
 [r_chapter4]:     Reference_04_DeepDive.markdown
+[r_chapter6]:     Reference_06_Sagas.markdown
 [r_chapter9]:     Reference_09_Technologies.markdown
 [j_chapter3]:     Journey_03_OrdersBC.markdown
 [j_chapter4]:     Journey_04_ExtendingEnhancing.markdown